-BUD/s itself is an exercise in how much the human body can take, but you still graduate stronger and harder than when you started.
-You definitely learn that your body is capable of 10 times what your brain will let you do.
+BUD/S is an exercise in how much the human body can take, but you still graduate stronger and harder than when you started.
+You learn that your body is capable of 10 times what your brain will let you do.
 Taking that hardcore training philosophy forward for the next several years, staying at the top of what my body could do physically, took its toll.

 Recuperating After BUD/S

 My first desire was to get back to the weight room and build my strength back up.
-I had mainly focused on running, swimming, and high rep calisthenics, with only some lifting during my 20's.
-Therefore I dropped the runs, focused on non-impact cardio options (bike/swim), and lifted weights for my first winter lift cycle.
+I had mainly focused on running, swimming and high-rep calisthenics, with only some lifting, during my 20s.
+Therefore I dropped the runs, focused on non-impact cardio options (bike/swim) and lifted weights for my first winter lift cycle.

-It was life changing.
+It was life-changing.

 I started a spring/summer PT cycle.
-This is a progressive cycle in both repetition volume and miles running each week, and peaks late summer.
-By this time, the body is ready for a transition into weights again – at least my body was.
+This is a progressive cycle in repetition volume and miles running each week, and it peaks during the late summer.
+By this time, the body is ready for a transition into weights again; at least, my body was.
 The fall was spent with a reduction in running miles/calisthenics and a steady increase in weight training for strength gains.
 That was my first year of doing this cycle.

 How My Training Evolved

-By the time I hit the age of 35, I realized by workouts, no matter how long or hard, could not out work my diet.
+By the time I hit the age of 35, my workouts, no matter how long or hard, could not outwork my diet.
 So calorie consumption had to be a focus.
 Good proteins, carbs, and fats need to be part of the cycles as well.
-I have tried a few cycles of limiting / even eliminating carbs, and found it effective with weight loss, but it did not help me with higher levels of performance.
+I have tried a few cycles of limiting or eliminating carbs, and found them effective with weight loss, but it did not help me with higher levels of performance.

 My Yearly Workout

-April-June: Calisthenics and cardio workouts.
-Run/ Swim Progression
+- April-June: Calisthenics and cardio workouts.
+Run/swim progression.

-July-September: Calisthenics and cardio workouts (advanced).
-Run Max / Swim Progression
+- July-September: Calisthenics and cardio workouts (advanced).
+Run max/swim progression.

-October-December: Calisthenics, weights, and decrease running/non-impact cardio workouts.
-Ruck/ Swim with fins.
+- October-December: Calisthenics, weights and decrease running/non-impact cardio workouts.
+Ruck/swim with fins.

 My Trilogy of Periodization

-Shortly after my first year of this type of training, I wrote Maximum Fitness, which is a 52 week plan, though the lift cycle is more of a bodybuilding hypertrophy program than a true powerlifting program.
-It has evolved today with the Navy SEAL Weight Training and Tactical Fitness programs.
+Shortly after my first year of this type of training, I wrote Maximum Fitness which is a 52-week plan, though the lift cycle is more of a bodybuilding hypertrophy program than a true powerlifting program.
+It has evolved today with the Navy SEAL weight training and tactical fitness programs.

 After 20 years of this type of training, do not think of it as rigid.
-We are adding in new elements such as kettlebells, weight vests, TRX, tires, sledgehammers, sleds, crawls, and carries to enhance our program each year.
-We have many favorite GO-TO workouts, but also create new ones every day.
+We are adding in new elements such as kettlebells, weight vests, TRX, tires, sledgehammers, sleds, crawls and carries to enhance our program each year.
+We have many favorite go-to workouts but also create new ones every day.

-Previous Writings on Periodization
+Previous writings on periodization: